 The Cyberbullying Research Center focuses on four enforcement tools that parents and schools might consider:

-- Off-campus behavior: Federal law allows schools to discipline students for off-campus behavior that substantially disrupts the learning environment, and 25 states have statutes to that effect as well.
+• Off-campus behavior: Federal case law allows schools to discipline students for off-campus behavior that results in a substantial disruption of the learning environment at school.

 The penalties that schools can impose on cyberbullies vary from state to state.
 California, for example, allows schools to suspend or expel offenders on a case-by-case basis.
 In some states, like Massachusetts, schools have the option of using law enforcement to intervene, and can provide information about cyberbullying instances for police investigations.